krzysztofslusarski/krzysztofslusarski.github.io/_posts/2021-07-17-monday-hagc.md

 * **B** - used size of a heap after _GC cycle_
 * **C** - current size of a whole heap

-If we take the **A** value from each collection and put it on a chart we can generate _Heap after GC_ chart.
+If we take the **B** value from each collection and put it on a chart we can generate _Heap after GC_ chart.
 From such a chart we can detect if we have a memory leak on a heap.
 If a chart looks like those (those are charts from **7 days** period):

 ![alt text](/assets/monday-2/1.jpg "1")